Pillowgitguy/UOW/README.md

 Welcome!
-This is my repository of all the projects that I did in my time at University Of Wollongong.
+This repository contains all the projects I completed during my time at the University of Wollongong.